REFER A PATIENT - Please click here for details.

 Patients typically need 8 weeks to recover in between surgeries.
 It is not problematic if a patient needs to wait longer than 8 weeks between surgeries for practical reasons.
 The fat will not return or migrate from another area.

 Following surgery, you will stay overnight at Miami Private Hospital for one night.
 You will be discharged the following day at 7am, and then must stay locally to the hospital (10 – 15 minute drive) for the following 7 nights.
 You will visit our team during this time if extra support is needed.
 You will be in daily contact with your doctor via an sms update.
-You will have your deep vein thrombosis (DVT) check done on approximately day 5, where are team will also check your vital signs and answer any questions before you return home.
+You will have your deep vein thrombosis (DVT) check done on approximately day 5, where our team will also check your vital signs and answer any questions before you return home.

 Post surgery it is recommended that you take regular pain medication with food to avoid indigestion/heartburn.
 If you have no contraindications paracetamol is ideal, as well as non-steroidal anti-inflammatories (e.g Nurofen or Voltaren), as well as compression and regular walks alongside of manual lymphatic drainage.